ravishn/OpenFlightsAPI-SpringBoot-AOP-Security-Swagger_old/README.md

 1. Run Application.java - main Spring boot application
 2. data.sql should accept relative path of the .dat files, if the application fails to launch, try providing the absolute path of the .dat files.
 Some versions of H2 database have this bug
 3. Once the application is running, make a note of the port(should be 8080 by default)
-4. Run the endpoint /flights/in/{airportId} for flights flying in to the airport Ex. http://localhost:8080/flights/in/2290 should return the JSON response
+4. Run the endpoint /flights/in/{airportId} with username and password in the AUTH headers if using Postman, enter credentials in the popup if using browser for flights flying in to the airport
+Ex. http://localhost:8080/flights/in/2290 should return the JSON response
 ```
 [